| 7. CORRECTING YOUR

 tension, which is first felt in the eye-balls and from there, the

+rest of the body.
 In the Alexander method of posture correction two complementary

 principles are used which achieve the objective of bringing the mind